Job speaks what is right

 The Experience Meeting: An Introduction to the Welsh Societies of the Evangelical Awakening, William Williams, Evangelical Press, 1973.
 Page 8.

 I like the way he says ‘This is the way the Lord worked in that part of the world.’
 It may be the Lord will again work in that way – here in Wales and where you are too.
 But in this passage especially, we should note the condition they were in. ‘cold and unbelievably dead‘ and a ‘deadly apathy.’
 How many of us have thought of moving our tents to where ‘things are happening?’
 ‘To warmer spiritual climes‘ and ‘nearer to the borders of the Promised Land.‘ Is that us?
 Is that how we see ourselves?
-Or are we in need of nothing?
+Or are we in need of nothing (Rev 3:17)?

 Also notice there were people in the meeting ‘who were usually absent from every meeting.’
-I’m sure Pastors try to encourage their people to attend – but to no avail.
+I’m sure Pastors try to encourage their people to attend – but often to no avail.
 The Lord can do in a moment what man can’t.

 Despite this, we shouldn’t fail to recognise who we are.
 The world may despise the church of God, and we can be tempted to think that way sometimes too, but our hope is still in the living God.